 “I’m a self-described ‘control freak,’ and I’ve realized it doesn’t do me any good.
 I will let my friends and family help me when they offer and let my older daughter take charge in areas where she can help her brother.”

 “I’m making 2015 the Year of Happiness!
 No matter what’s happening, I will wake with a positive attitude and be thankful for all I have and not focus on what’s missing.
 My family is really all I need.”

 “It’s too easy to plop the family in front of the TV or computer after a long day.
 I promise to do more family activities that don’t involve something electronic.
 Let’s get back to old-fashioned family time!”

 “In 2015 I will parent less from the fear of ‘what if he never…’ and more from the love and joy of ‘look what he can…’”

-Melissa A. Kay is a writer, editor and content strategist with over 15 years of experience in the publishing field in the areas of family, beauty, health, employment, lifestyle and more.
+Melissa A. Kay is a writer, editor and content strategist in the areas of family, health, employment, beauty, lifestyle and more.

 10 Holiday Stressors for Kids With Learning and Attention Issues

 How to Reinvent Holiday Traditions for Kids With Learning and Attention Issues